 Step 1: Pick a Name For Your Landscaping Business

-We put this step first because your business name will be the first thing that people see or hear when being introduced to your business.
-For this reason, we think it’s important to put some thought into it.
-Going through the hoops of changing your business name once established can be a pain, so getting it right from the start is smart.
+The first step in "how to start a landscaping business" is picking a name.
+Your business name will be the first thing that people see or hear when being introduced to your business, so it’s important to put some thought into it.
+Going through the hoops of changing your business name once established can be a pain, so you want to get it right from the start.

 Here are some tips to help you brainstorm a name for your landscaping business: